UTRA-CV/human-detection/README.md

 ## Flowing the graph using `flow`

-In order to do prediction, we provide arguments to the command line call 'flow'.
+In order to do prediction, we provide arguments to the command `flow`.
 Some important arguments are described below.

 ```bash
 # Have a look options for arguments